ONLINE HELP

 • Syntax

-• Special case: Declaring Array members
+• Special case: Declaration of array members

 • Serializing the members of a class

-• Immutability of class members
+• Defining immutable class members

 • Data binding